 It may not be a surprise to see leafy greens on this list since they are one of the most nutrient-dense foods around, meaning they pack a lot of nutrition into very few calories.
 They are high in fiber, potassium and vitamin K, which help regulate blood pressure and improve blood clotting.
 Add spinach, lettuce, kale, collards, chard or cabbage to your plate to reap the benefits.
-Mediterranean diets are rich in vegetables, so try our Greek-Style Spinach Salad or Sautéed Broccoli & Kale with Toasted Garlic Butter as a dinner side.
+Mediterranean diets are rich in vegetables, so try our Sautéed Broccoli & Kale with Toasted Garlic Butter as a dinner side.

 4. Whole grains